-At 5 April 2020 the Scheme had 328 members of these only 39 members are DC members and was worth a total of £4.1 million assets for the DC only section.
-The Trustees intend to transfer these remaining assets out of the Scheme, before 5 April 2021.
-The Scheme will subsequently be closed and wound up.
+At 5 April 2021 the Scheme had 36 members and held assets worth £3.9 million.
+The Trustees intend to transfer these remaining assets out of the Scheme, before 5 April 2022.
+The Scheme will subsequently be wound up.

 2. Investment options